 These jeans were purchased recently because I wished I had a bit longer jeans to wear with boots several times this past winter.
 I now only shop to fill a need.
 The shoes are by Gianni Binni via Dillard’s from last year.

 Coral is a universal color because it looks great on most skin tones.
 Turquoise is another universal color that flatters most skin tones.

 I sometimes get a comment about the fact that my shoes don’t match my bag.
 Shoes in the same tone as my pants make my legs look longer than they are.
 The matchy-matchy rule can make us look older, shorter, and heavier.
 For example, if you automatically match your belt to your dark shoes and wear light pants, you have created two additional color breaks on your body that will make you look shorter and broader.
 It would be much more flattering to wear shoes in the same tone as your pants to lengthen your leg visually.
 If you have a short waist, wear a belt in the same color and tone as your blouse; if you have a long waist wear a belt in the same color and tone as your pants.
 Adding a pop of color or pattern with your bag to complement (not necessarily match) the colors in your attire is a modern way to add interest to your look.
 If you wear a print blouse, you would be wise to go with a solid handbag that matches your pants.
 Following old rules may not serve you well or make you look your best.

 The top is another of the ones I showed you in a recent video on my YouTube Channel.
 It is by Clara Sunwoo via ShopMyFairLady.com.
 Notice that I wore large silver and crystal hoops instead of a necklace.
-The straight lines of the V-neck and the tipped hemline of the top were enough vertical interest without adding more.
+The V-neck’s straight lines and the tipped hemline of the top were enough vertical interest without adding more.
 I love to wear large earrings but never with a necklace.